Speeding in Virginia? How many points is that?

 A person who successfully makes it through the probationary period with no demerit point violations will, then, be placed on an eighteen month control period.
 A person who receives a demerit point violation during the control period will be placed back on a six month probationary period.
 Additionally, a person who violates probation will have their probation extended for an additional six months.

 The best advice is to try to avoid being placed on probation.
 You should take even minor traffic infractions seriously because demerit points tend to sneak up on people.
 For example, a person with zero points who pays off three speeding tickets they received within the same year may be placed on probation.
-Experienced traffic attorneys, like the lawyers at Weiland Upton, know how to advise their clients to avoid the accumulation of demerit points from reckless driving and speeding tickets in Virginia.
+Experienced traffic attorneys, like the lawyers at The Weiland Firm, PLC, know how to advise their clients to avoid the accumulation of demerit points from reckless driving and speeding tickets in Virginia.